pelkeycj/MIDI-Music/resources/README.txt

-          initialize - sets up the view for use setCurrentBeat - changes to state of the view such that is set to the given beat refresh - signals a view to redraw itself if necessary setKeyListener = Provides a keylistener that passes key commands up to the controller setTempo - modifies the pace at which the view "plays" its piece of music isActive - determines if the view is active and is currently playing a piece of music
+          initialize - sets up the view for use setCurrentBeat - changes to state of the view such that is set to the given beat refresh - signals a view to redraw itself if necessary setKeyListener = Provides a KeyListener that passes key commands up to the controller setTempo - modifies the pace at which the view "plays" its piece of music isActive - determines if the view is active and is currently playing a piece of music